Looking for Ohio Cottage Food Laws and Regulations: How to sell your homemade foods in Ohio in 2018? Scroll down this page and follow the links.

 Which foods are subject to the Ohio Cottage Food law?

-Only food products that are non-potentially hazardous fall into
+Only food products that are non-potentially hazardous (as defined

 the cottage food category.
 Ohio Administrative Code Section

 901:3-20-04 lists the food items approved as cottage food products.